Check out our report on discrimination in NC’s voucher programs!

 - With the passage of its 2016-17 biennial budget during the 2016 short Legislative Session, the NC General Assembly expanded the Opportunity Scholarship Program, a school voucher program, by adding $10 million to its budget annually until it costs taxpayers $144 million per year by 2027-28.
 In the most recent school year, more than 90percent of the schools receiving money were religious schools.

 - In 2016, the General Assembly passed HB1080, creating an Achievement School District in NC.
 It will be made up of five low-performing elementary schools from around the state, which will be taken over and given to charter companies to run.
 These companies have no accountability to the local taxpayers even though the local districts remain responsible for school buildings and transportation.
-This risky, unaccountable scheme has not worked in any state that has tried it previously, and there are fewer safeguards in the North Carolina plan than in some of those.
+This risky, unaccountable scheme has not worked in any state that has tried it previously, and there are plan than in some of those.